Neutis/neutis-docs/docs/hardware-integration/fel.md

-## What is FEL?
+## What is flashing(FEL) mode?

-FEL is a low-level procedure that implements a special USB protocol.
+FEL is a low-level subroutine that implements a special USB protocol for initial programming and recovery of devices.
 It is stored in the BootROM, write-protected flash inside the chip.
 BootROM contains the very first code which is executed by the Allwinner devices.
-FEL is mainly used for initial programming and recovery of devices.

 !!! note
     Your device needs to be attached to a host by using a USB cable,